maks1337/frames-watcher/README.md

 ## Tests

-All tests can be found in `tests` folder
+All tests can be found in `test` folder

 ## License